 But when someone wants to go about things in a different way, and sees things very differently to you?
 It can quickly become difficult.
 In our mind, they become difficult.
 They are the problem.

-Add into this that many of us don’t like to disagree - or don’t know how to do it.
+Many of us don’t like to openly disagree - or don’t know how to do it.
 Especially with people we don’t know so well or who have power in our relationship, such as a customer or a manager.

 Let’s look at some examples …

-It’s easier to criticise your colleague for speaking over you – than you say you need them to listen to what you have to say, and respect you enough to let you finish.
+It’s easier to criticise your colleague for speaking over you – than you ask them to listen to what you have to say, and respect you enough to let you finish.

 It’s easier to criticise your customer for being rude and demanding – than to say you need to feel appreciated for the time and effort you take to help them.